 CRELA Sub-Committee SME (Small Mid Sized Enterprises)

-The SME hosted 25 commercial bankers over a luncheon where they hear from Pinchin Enviromental Ltd. and Blaney McMurtry LLP on environmental contamination issues, regulatory frame work and potential liability issues arising out of loan made on contaminated properties.
+The SME hosted 25 commercial bankers over a luncheon where they hear from Pinchin Environmental Ltd. and Blaney McMurtry LLP on environmental contamination issues, regulatory framework, and potential liability issues arising out of loans made on contaminated properties.

 CRELA at Minister of Finance Charles Sousa Fundraiser